 Jules F. Cacho

-- Ph.D., Biological and Agricultural Engineering, North Carolina State University, 2013
+- Ph.D., Biological & Agricultural Engineering, North Carolina State University, 2013.

-CapabilitiesHydrologic and water quality modeling at field and watershed scales, environmental impact assessment of bioenergy systems, geospatial modeling and analysis for agricultural and environmental applications, field experimental design for agricultural and forested environments, and undergraduate teaching.
+CapabilitiesHydrologic and water quality modeling at field and watershed scales, environmental impact assessment of bioenergy systems, machine learning and geospatial modeling and analysis for agricultural and environmental applications, phytoremediation, and undergraduate teaching.

 - Faculty Member, Department of Agricultural Engineering, Mindanao State University, Philippines (1998-2008).